stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 However, the probability that the vehicle to take the correct turn after giving indication will be high.

 Imp Note: – We will take our driving decision while driving our vehicle based on the Indication given by the vehicle in front of us.

 So, it is the same with a technical indicator for stocks/shares also.

 Similar to Vehicle light Indicator or Traffic Light Indicators, Technical Indicators for stocks/shares also will give some indication about the trend(to go up or down) of the stock.

 Before doing Investment in stocks with RSI, First, know about Line Chart…

-Before understanding RSI indicator, you should first understand about the line chart of a stock/share.
+Before understanding the RSI indicator, you should first understand the line chart of a stock/share.

 The price of the stock/share will fluctuate threw out the day.

 For example, These days HDFC Bank share is trading around Rs.2,000.

 This shares in a move up to Rs.,2,100 or may move down to Rs.1,800 also ( It can go much higher or may come down much lower also).